HansikaGunasekara/In-Context-Few-Shot-Learning/README.md

 # In-Context-Few-Shot-Learning
-This is to study how prompting will revolutionise Automation Workflows in Finance
+This is to study how prompting will Revolutionise Automation Workflows in Finance